 It will be interesting to see how EU copyright legislation and case law continues to develop.
 Moreover, it will be interesting to see how English copyright legislation and case law develops in a post-Brexit world and in particular whether the law becomes more expansive and encompassing (as appears to be trend in Europe, notwithstanding the Spanish Supreme Court’s refusal to find copyright in a bullfight) or whether the law becomes more restrictive (as is the more traditional position under English law, certainly over the last couple of decades, the legislation and case law confined copyright protection to works in specific categories).

 Briffa are experts in all aspects of intellectual property law and practice.
-If you would like to arrange a free consultation with one of our specialist copyright lawyers, please do not hesitate to get in touch on 020 7288 6003 or [email protected].
+If you would like to arrange a free consultation with one of our specialist copyright lawyers, please do not hesitate to get in touch on 020 7096 2779 or firstname.lastname@example.org.

 Written by Éamon Chawke, Partner